refinedev/refine/documentation/docs/authentication/hooks/use-permissions/index.md

 };
 ```

-Get permissions data in the list page with `usePermissions` and check if the user has `"admin`" role:
+Get permissions data in the list page with `usePermissions` and check if the user has `"admin"` role:

 ```tsx title="pages/post/list"
 // highlight-next-line